You can apply for a long stay visa to Hungary at the Hungarian Embassy in Nairobi.

 Please note:

-- The consulate reserves the right to examine the authenticity of the presented data and the submitted documents.
+• The authorities reserve the right to examine the authenticity of the presented data and the submitted documents.
 Presentation of false data will lead to the refusal of the visa application.

 General requirements:

-- Supporting documents of the purpose of stay;
+• Supporting documents regarding the purpose of stay;

 Depending on the purpose of entry, at least the following additional documents need to be presented for the application: